The right business plan will allow you to:

-These five tips will guide you to a stronger business plan that is more likely to be funded by investors or lenders.
+The five tips below will guide you to a stronger business plan that is more likely to achieve these goals.

 Before putting pen to paper on the business plan itself, there is a significant amount of research needed.
 The research into the opportunity may uncover challenges you will have to face, in which case your plan must address those.
 You may find opportunities for additional customer segments you were unaware of.
 You may also find that the challenges will be very difficult to overcome and your idea must be drastically altered or discarded.
 Now is the time to make that decision, before you have poured weeks and weeks into a business plan.